Colonia del Sacramento is a charming colonial gem that’s just a ferry ride away across the River Plate from Buenos Aires.

 Restaurants in Colonia de Sacramento

 For visitors on a day trip, most of the restaurants fall into the ‘tourist trap’ category, at least as far as prices are concerned — in a country already notorious for its expensive food (compared to Argentina).
-Eating away from the historic neighborhood is sure to save you a few pesos.
-Many of the restaurants on the Barrio Histórico are worth paying extra for due to their fine locations, but remember to be careful when converting prices into Argentinian pesos or dollars.

-Most restaurants will except Uruguayan or Argentine pesos and even USD, but the exchange rates offered can make it more expensive to pay with foreign currency.
-Visitors should note that to save money, paying with a credit or debit card in Uruguay is best because you won’t be charged the high 22% sales tax.
+Most restaurants will accept Uruguayan or Argentine pesos and even USD, but the exchange rates offered can make it more expensive to pay with foreign currency.

-Ganache Café & Pastries $$
+Ganache Café & Pastries de Especialdad $$

-Calle Real 178, old town
+Calle Real 178, Old Town

 Tel: 4523 5895

-A small house turned cafe in the Old Town is where coffee fiends are going to want to head for a decent morning cup of java.
-They also have snack options such as pastries, granola and yogurt and refreshing lemonade.
-A beat up tom cat keeps watch over the outdoor seating area.
+A small house-turned-cafe in the Old Town is where coffee fiends will want to head for a decent morning cup of java.

 Yacht Club $$$

-Santa Rita street, along the pier.
+Santa Rita Street, along the pier.

 Candela $